 Of course, the best thing to do is pay off card balances immediately to avoid paying insane interest rates.
 But if you’re past that point, pay down as much as you can reasonably handle right away and transfer the rest of the balance to a card that offers a 0% interest rate for a long introductory period.
 Then make a schedule of regular payments so you can eliminate the balance before the introductory period is over and the interest rate goes up.

-Here are some of the best offers we could find to help you make this move:
+Here’s a couple of the best offers to help you make this move:

 Wells Fargo Propel American Express card

 Why we like it: This card combines a strong rewards program for travel, transport and dining, featuring a 30,000-point welcome bonus.
 This is in addition to a 0% introductory APR for 12 months on balance transfers and purchases.

 - Get a 30,000-point welcome bonus after spending $3,000 within the first three months.

 - Pay 0% introductory APR for 12 months on balance transfers (made within the first 120 days) and purchases; pay introductory fee of $5 or 3%, whichever is greater, on balance transfers for 120 days.